 Why did the baby cross the road?
-Because his stroller was going that way, and he didn’t have much choice!
+Because their stroller was going that way, and they didn’t have much choice!

 Toddlers’ senses of humor are much the same, it’s just that they’re still learning what the norms are before they can break them.
 This is why so many young children enjoy potty humor – they’ve only just learned that potty-talk can be taboo, which is why bathroom humor strikes them as being so funny.
-Your little one is learning more and more about the world every day, and with each new thing he learns, the scope of his sense of humor expands.
-You can encourage his sense of humor in many ways, from telling jokes yourself to laughing at theirs – and by playing games that play off this idea of the unexpected.
+Your little one is learning more and more about the world every day, and with each new thing they learn, the scope of their sense of humor expands.
+You can encourage their sense of humor in many ways, from telling jokes yourself to laughing at theirs – and by playing games that play off this idea of the unexpected.

 The “What’s wrong with this picture?” game